 \textit{Numerical results.---}To obtain the ground state phase diagram of our spin model, we perform DMRG simulations on an infinite cylinder of YC8 geometry~\cite{Yan2011,SM}.
-We map out the phase diagram for fixed $U/t_1=75$ and $V/U=0.14$ for varying $t_2/t_1$ and $t_3/t_1$ and for fixed $t_2/t_1\approx 0.145$ and $t_3/t_1 \approx 0.08$ for varying $U/t_1$ and $V/U$.
-The resulting phase diagrams are shown in Fig.~\ref{fig:Phase_Diagram}(a) and (b), respectively.
-The interaction strengths of part (a) correspond approximately to the realistic estimates for WSe$_2$/WS$_2$ at $\theta=0^\circ$ twist angle with dielectric constant $\varepsilon \approx 9.5$.
+We map out the phase diagram for fixed $U/t_1=75$ and $V/U=0.14$ for varying $t_2/t_1$ and $t_3/t_1$, and for fixed $t_2/t_1\approx 0.145$ and $t_3/t_1 \approx 0.08$ for varying $U/t_1$ and $V/U$, shown in Fig.~\ref{fig:Phase_Diagram}(a) and (b), respectively.
+The interaction strengths of part (a) correspond to the estimates for WSe$_2$/WS$_2$ at $\theta=0^\circ$ twist angle with dielectric constant $\varepsilon \approx 9.5$.
 The same holds for the $t$ ratios of part (b).
 The derivation of these model parameters from ab initio calculations is detailed in our SM~\cite{SM}.
-Let us first focus on the phase diagram for fixed interactions in Fig.~\ref{fig:Phase_Diagram}(a).
-We find two spin liquid phases, namely the CSL~\cite{He.2014,Gong2014,He.2014v0c,Gong2015,Wietek2015} and the KSL, which is connected to the nearest neighbor Heisenberg point, just below the diagonal.
-For small $t_2$ and $t_3$, we observe a phase in which a ferromagnet and a $\sqrt{3}\times\sqrt{3}$ state~\cite{Harris1992,Singh1992,Sachdev1992} in the $x$-$y$ plane are the degenerate ground states.
-In an $SU(2)$ invariant version of the model, these would be the two degenerate $\sqrt{3}\times\sqrt{3}$ states with opposite vector chirality, but here one of them is transformed into the ferromagnet due to the gauge transformation of Fig.~\ref{fig:trafo}.
+For fixed interactions in Fig.~\ref{fig:Phase_Diagram}(a), we find two spin liquid phases, namely the CSL~\cite{He.2014,Gong2014,He.2014v0c,Gong2015,Wietek2015} and the KSL, which is connected to the nearest-neighbor Heisenberg point.
+For small $t_2$ and $t_3$, we observe a phase in which a ferromagnet and a $\sqrt{3}\times\sqrt{3}$ state~\cite{Harris1992,Singh1992,Sachdev1992} in the $x$-$y$ plane are the degenerate ground states due to the gauge transformation~\cite{SM}.
+In an $SU(2)$-invariant version of the model, these would be the two degenerate $\sqrt{3}\times\sqrt{3}$ states with opposite vector chirality.
 Next to it, we find a valence bond crystal (VBC) with spontaneous bond order.
 Above the diagonal, the phase diagram is dominated by the cuboc1$^\ast$ state, the gauge transformed version of the cuboc1 state, a state with finite scalar chirality~\cite{Messio:2011classical}.
 On the bottom right, the ground state is the $q=(0,0)^\ast$ state, the gauge transformed version of the coplanar $q=(0,0)$ order~\cite{Zeng1990,Harris1992,Sachdev1992}.
-The relation between the magnetic orders we observe, the gauge transformation and the states of the $SU(2)$ invariant Hamiltonian is further discussed in the SM~\cite{SM}.
+The relation between the magnetic orders, the gauge transformation and the states of the $SU(2)$-invariant Hamiltonian is further discussed in the SM~\cite{SM}.